 A new Avilés he waits for the visitor to remove his preconceived images from his head.
 Strolling through the urban area can be one of the most surprising visits in Asturias.
 Not in vain, the city celebrates its a thousand years of existence and he offers us his rich past everywhere.
-The architectural heritage of the Villa del Adelantado (that's how it was known in honor of a famous Avilesian conquistador named Pedro Menéndez, appealed to the Adelantado) is very varied in styles and historical epochs.
-Being a population of great commercial and port tradition, there were many nobles who during the Middle and Modern Ages settled here, building mansions and palaces.
-From the twelfth century, the economic pulse of this city was reflected in a series of architectural achievements, some lost in their integrity as the walls and other preserved, but with sensitive reforms.
-Some of the most representative buildings of this environment have been fused with the new cultural infrastructures of the city.
-That's why Aviles breathes a dynamic environment and loaded with public initiatives.
+The architectural heritage of the Villa del Adelantado (This is how it was known in honor of a famous avilesino conqueror named Pedro Menéndez, appealed the Adelantado) is very varied in styles and historical periods.
+Being a town with a great commercial and port tradition, there were many nobles who settled here during the Middle Ages and the Modern Age, building large houses and palaces.
+Since the twelfth century, the economic pulse of this city was reflected in a series of architectural achievements, some lost in their integrity as the walls and others preserved, although with sensible reforms.
+Some of the most representative buildings in this environment have been merging with the new cultural infrastructures of the city.
+So in Avilés you breathe a dynamic environment and loaded with public initiatives.

 Historical helmet of Avilés